 Because there are so many affiliates out there and so many bad companies which offer them big money, explains why there’s just SO many of these places on the internet.
 But like I said there’s ways to spot them…

-How to tell if a website is a scam.
+How to tell if a website is a fake job site.
 5 key features:

 1) They ask you for money.